iterative/dvc.org/static/docs/commands-reference/import-url.md

 copy files from each of the remote storage schemes, and from having to install CLI tools for each service.

-When DVC inspects a DVC-file, its dependencies will be checked to see if any have changed.
-A changed dependency will appear in the `dvc status` report, indicating the need to reproduce this <abbr>import stage</abbr>.
-When DVC inspects an external dependency, it uses a method appropriate to that dependency to test its current status.

-Note that by default, import stages are locked in their DVC-files (via fields `lock: true` and `rev_lock`).
+Note that by default, import stages are locked in their DVC-files (with `locked: true`).
 Use `dvc update` manually on them to force updating the downloaded file or directory from the external data source.

-> If `dvc unlock` is used on locked imported stages, they will start to be
+> If `dvc unlock` is used on locked stages, they will start to be checked by
-> checked by `dvc status`, and updated by `dvc repro`.
+> `dvc status`, and updated by `dvc repro`.

 ## Options